 Nutrient Content Claims

 The Dietary Guidelines for Americans and the American Heart Association recommend eating more nutrient-dense foods, and limiting the amount of saturated fat, trans fat, added sugars and sodium consumed.
-Avocados are a naturally sugar-free and sodium-free fruit and are a source of “good” fats (over 75 percent of the fat in avocado is unsaturated).
+Avocados are a naturally sugar-free and sodium-free fruit and are virtually the only fruit with “good” fats (over 75 percent of the fat in avocado is unsaturated).
 Monounsaturated fat, the main type of fat in avocados, can help reduce LDL (bad) cholesterol levels in the blood which may help lower the risk of heart disease and stroke.

 Sodium & Hypertension:

 - Diets low in sodium may reduce the risk of high blood pressure, a disease associated with many factors.
 Avocados are sodium free.

 - Low sodium eating patterns, which include vegetables and fruits (like avocado), may reduce the risk of high blood pressure.
 A diet rich in potassium can help offset some of sodium’s harmful effects on blood pressure.
 One serving of avocado provides 6% of your daily potassium needs.